 RODRIGO FERNÁNDEZ

-These systems are highly non-linear and complex due to the interplay of multiple processes, with Physics operating in regimes beyond what can be tested in laboratories on Earth.
-To learn about these events I run large-scale numerical simulations on supercomputing facilities.
-The ultimate goal is to gain insight into these systems by making predictions that can be tested with observations.
+Exploring these highly non-linear and complex systems involves investigating the interplay of multiple processes that, in some cases, operate in regimes beyond the reach of terrestrial laboratories.
+To unravel the secrets of these events, we conduct large-scale numerical simulations using cutting-edge supercomputing facilities.
+The ultimate goal is to gain insight into these phenomena by generating predictions that can be tested with observations in photons, gravitational waves, and/or neutrinos, as well as nuclear astrophysics experiments.

 CONTACT